A-I-Research-Facility/Reinforcement-learning/q-learning-4/README.md

             q_table[obs][action] = new_q

+***
-Now, we are done with the Q-learning.
-We now want to see the environment and track the metrics
+💢 The Q-learning part is over.
+We now want to see the environment and track the metrics :-

             if show:
+Initially, we get a black environment because we initialize with all zeros :

-                env = np.zeros((SIZE, SIZE, 3), dtype = np.uint8)   # this is all zeros so it is a black environment for now env[food.y][food.x] = d[FOOD_N]     # if we add multiple foods, the dictionary method is a big help env[player.y][player.x] = d[PLAYER_N]
+                env = np.zeros((SIZE, SIZE, 3), dtype = np.uint8)
+If we want to add multiple foods, the dictionary method will help :

+                env[food.y][food.x] = d[FOOD_N]

+                env[player.y][player.x] = d[PLAYER_N]
                 env[enemy.y][enemy.x] = d[ENEMY_N]
+***

-For now, we have a coloured grid, but it is still just a 10 x 10 grid.
+💢 We get a coloured grid, but it is still just a 10 x 10 grid.
 We want to make it an image now.

-                img = Img.fromarray(env, "RGB")       # even though we are saying RGB here, it still defines as BGR.
-That is why
-                                                    # we defined the colours in BGR format in the beginning.
+Even though we define 'RGB' below, the image is still defined as 'BGR', this is the reason we defined colours in the 'BGR' format in the beginning :

+                img = Img.fromarray(env, "RGB")

                 img = img.resize((300, 300))
                 cv2.imshow("", np.array(img))
                 if reward == FOOD_REWARD or reward == -ENEMY_PENALTY: